samvera-labs/sipity/README.md

 The goal of this prototype is to extract the Sipity workflow features from Hyrax so that other services can leverage this workflow service.

 ### TODO:
-We need to figure out how to disentangle PermissionTemplates in Hyrax from Sipity::Workflow (also Workflow#active)
+We need to figure out how to disentangle PermissionTemplates in Hyrax from Sipity::Workflow.
+Especially:
+  * Workflow#active
+  * Workflow.activate!
+  * Workflow.find_active_workflow_for

 ## Installation